 Blaise feels he should say something, anything, to break the silence.

 “Don’t,” Dennis interrupts.
 “Don’t say you’re sorry.
 Do you know how it feels?
-To be older than your eldest brother?
+To be older than your big brother?
 He’d be 21 today.
-But he’s not.
-He’s 16 forever.
-It would be a dream come true, if he wasn’t dead!”
+But i can never think of it as his birthday anymore.
+Only as the day he died.”
 Dennis is embarrassed to find tears streaming down his face.

 Blaise is embarrassed just watching him cry.
 He doesn’t have a handkerchief to offer, or any comforting words.
 So he does the logical thing, and pushes Dennis into the lake.

 Dennis comes up sputtering and laughs.
 Blaise laughs too, laughs so hard he doesn’t notice the hand around his ankle until it’s too late, and he’s in the water as well.
-They float, laughing, and feels their shattered worlds start to mend, piece by piece. not perfectly, not completely.
+They float, laughing, and feel their shattered worlds begin to mend, piece by piece.
+Not perfectly, far from completely.
 They still have their scar tissue, their regrets and their sorrow.
 But now, however cheesy it may be, they have each other.
 Then, two slimy tentacles emerge from the depths and curl around them.
+Before they realize what has happened, they lose contact with the water.
 Together, they are airborne, held aloft by the giant squid.